dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

         }
     }
 }
-{{< / highlight >}}
+{{< / highlightEx >}}

 If the service (in this case the `ICommandHandler<T>`) depends on any component that has a scoped lifestyle, the previous using block will ensure that the lifetime of that scoped component will end when the using block ends.
 This allows managing the lifetime of your components in a very fine-grained manner, without having to complicate application code while maintaining maximum flexibility.

+Even though this whole article presents arguments against the use of factories, that doesn't make them inherently bad.
+In the next section I'll, therefore, describe a scenario where factories *do* make sense.

 ## Abstract Factories in Frameworks

 This article specifically targets LOB applications, where the discussed factory abstractions often make little sense.
 While designing frameworks, on the other hand, defining abstract factory abstractions often makes a lot of sense, because framework-specified abstractions allow application developers to intercept the creation of the framework’s main types.
 Still, you won’t see any application code take a dependency on such framework-defined Abstract Factory.
-You will typically see the factory abstraction being overridden inside the Composition Root, while application code stays oblivious of this.
+You will typically see the factory abstraction being overridden inside the application's Composition Root, while application code stays oblivious of this.
 In this case the framework is the consumer of the Abstract Factory; your Composition Root merely implements it.

 As a last note I would like to stress—again—that this article targets Abstract Factories that return application services.
 Abstract factories can be used for the creation of lots of other types of objects, such as data centered objects (such as DTOs or Unit of Work objects) or resources such as database connections.
 These types of factories are very useful, because they don’t expose other application abstractions from their definition.